Global payments

 Depending on the withdrawal method and payment source, Payoneer settlement timeframes normally fall between two and three business days.

-Although Payoneer provides helpful capabilities for international transactions, its UI and reporting tools might not be as user-friendly as those of some more recent platforms.
+Although Payoneer can be helpful for receiving international payments in India, its UI and reporting tools might not be as user-friendly as some of the other platforms.
 Furthermore, additional procedures or coordination may be needed for compliance documentation, such as FIRA.

 All things considered, Payoneer is a good choice for freelancers operating in international marketplaces; yet, its multi-layered fee structure may limit transparency and affect net profits.